Maryland approves $3.5 million settlement over Jordan McNair’s death

 The University of Maryland in College Park will cover the settlement costs, and the payment will settle all claims made by McNair’s parents, Martin McNair and Tonya Wilson, as well as McNair’s estate.
 Maryland law typically caps monetary awards in wrongful death claims at $2 million, but this settlement was allowed to exceed the cap because it will resolve all claims, including any against potential individuals.

-“Since day one, we demanded justice and demanded a full investigation into what happened,” Gov. Larry Hogan (R) said at the outset of Wednesday’s meeting, “and into the actions of the leaders of the university and the university system. … It is my sincere hope, that at least in some small way, [the settlement] will bring some measure of relief, some sense of justice and some measure of closure for Martin and for Tonya and their entire family.”
+“Since day one, we demanded justice and demanded a full investigation into what happened and into the actions of the leaders of the university and the university system,” Gov. Larry Hogan (R) said at the outset of Wednesday’s meeting. "… It is my sincere hope, that at least in some small way, [the settlement] will bring some measure of relief, some sense of justice and some measure of closure for Martin and for Tonya and their entire family.”

 Wednesday’s vote marks the end of a saga that sparked two investigations, cost DJ Durkin his job as Terps head coach, hastened the departure of Wallace Loh as school president and prompted the resignation of James T. Brady as chair of the University System of Maryland’s board of regents.